Blackprint/blackprint.github.io/src/nodes/README.md

 This folder contains new node element to be registered into Blackprint.
-Some interface registration where it's interfaced the Blackprint interpreter into visual nodes.
+Some interface registration where it's interfaced the Blackprint engine into visual nodes.

 This is where the [js file control the template](https://github.com/ScarletsFiction/ScarletsFrame/wiki/Component) and being registered as new Blackprint node.
 The simple explanation is a place where the JavaScript interact with the HTML and vice versa.<br>
 Then we can register a Blackprint handler for it later.